 The main highlight of Villa Borghese is the Borghese Gallery, where the paintings of some of the most influential artists are exhibited.
 Discover different artworks ranging from ancient Roman art to the renaissance.
 The most notable ones you’ll find are the works of the famous artists Bernini, Titian, Raphael, and Caravaggio.

 The gorgeousness of Bernini’s sculpture, Apollo and Daphne, as well as Titian’s painting Sacred and Profane Love, is absolutely stunning.
-The amount of details in these artworks is so impressive, especially the marble sculpture of Bernini.
+The amount of detail in these artworks is so impressive, especially the marble sculpture of Bernini.

 Though you can already see romanticism from the artworks inside the gallery, the real romance begins outside the museum.
 The villa has gardens, ponds, and cinemas, where all your romantic fantasies can come true.